jpallares/PallaresBlog/_books/designing-data-intensive-applications.md

   - date: 2021-03-01
     quote: an interesting property of the event-based dataflow systems that we have discussed in this chapter is that they decouple timeliness and integrity.
   - date: 2021-03-01
     quote: These applications do require integrity&#58; you would not want to lose a reservation, or have money disappear due to mismatched credits and debits.
-But they don’t require timeliness on the enforcement of the constraint, if you have sold more items than you have in the warehouse, you can patch up the problem after the fact by apologizing.
+But they don’t require timeliness on the enforcement of the constraint&#58; if you have sold more items than you have in the warehouse, you can patch up the problem after the fact by apologizing.
   - date: 2021-03-01
     quote: these observations mean that dataflow systems can provide the data management services for many applications without requiring coordination, while still giving strong integrity guarantees.
 Such coordination-avoiding data systems have a lot of appeal&#58; they can achieve better performance and fault tolerance than systems that need to perform synchronous coordination
   - date: 2021-03-01